maticnetwork/matic-design-system/docs/docs/css-library/Layout/breakpoints.md

 ### Max-width

-If you are taking desktop first approach in your project or want to use `max-width` conditions, you can use the
+If you are taking desktop first approach in your project or want to use `max-width` conditions, you can use the following mixins:

 ```scss
 @include media-breakpoint-down(sm) {...}